allegro/bigflow/docs/project_setup_and_build.md

 RUN for i in /dist/*.whl; do pip install $i; done
 ```

-As you can see, the basic image installs the generated Python package.
+The basic image installs the generated Python package.
 With the installed package, you can run a workflow or a job
 from the Docker environment.

 Run the `bigflow build-image` command inside the [`docs`](../docs) project.
 Next, run the following command to run the example workflow from the docker: